 GiveOut decides on grants and disburses them in the calendar year following the year in which the money was raised from donors.
-This enables the Executive Director, informed by the Grant-making Officer and Grant-Making Advisory Panel (for further detail see page 13), to propose to the Trustees a portfolio of grants in the knowledge of how much money is available for grants in the period in question.
-Thus, the 2020/2021 grant portfolio was funded by donations recognised in 2020 and the portfolio was decided upon by the Trustees in early 2021, after which the portfolio was announced with disbursement following thereafter.
-GiveOut makes in-year grants in exceptional circumstances only, where there is a compelling and genuinely exceptional case.
-In 2020, such grants were made with funds raised under the Charity's COVID-19 LGBTQI Global Solidarity Fund, to support GiveOut's grant partners in the context of the pandemic.
+This enables the Executive Director, informed by the Grant-making Officer and Grant-Making Advisory Panel, to propose to the Trustees a portfolio of grants in the knowledge of how much money is available for grants in the period in question.
+Thus, the 2021/2022 grant portfolio was funded by donations recognised in 2021 and the portfolio was decided upon by trustees in early 2022, after which the portfolio was announced with disbursement following thereafter.
+GiveOut makes in-year grants in certain circumstances only, where there is a compelling case.
+In 2021, such grants included those made with funds raised through the LGBTQI Afghanistan Appeal.

-During the 2020 reporting period, GiveOut thus completed the disbursement of its 2019/2020 portfolio of grants, which totalled £175,000, and started the process of identifying its 2020/2021 portfolio of grants, announced in 2021, totalling £383,000 to over 30 LGBTQI organisations and grassroots initiatives across five continents.
-Of this £558,000 in grants, £292,718 is recognised in the reporting period for accounting purposes.
-For more information on GiveOut's grant partners comprising grants totalling £383,000 in the 2020/21 cycle please view the Charity's first annual impact report which can be found at giveout.org/grant-partners.
+During the 2021 reporting period, GiveOut thus completed the disbursement of its 2020/2021 portfolio of grants, which totalled £383,000, and started the process of identifying its 2021/2022 portfolio of grants, announced in 2022, totalling £518,000 to 37 LGBTQI organisations and grassroots initiatives across six continents.
+Of this £901,000 in grants, £407,700 is recognised in the reporting period for accounting purposes.
+For more information on GiveOut's grant partners, visit giveout.org/impact c.
+Growing giving